AniO074/Bethereum/README.md

-Bethereum Betting application works like normal bettinhg but  with inclusion of smart contract and Ethereeum into in.
+Bethereum Betting application works like normal betting but  with inclusion of smart contract and Ethereeum into in.

 Online Admin can only declare the matches and match results